Sardar-Sadiq/E-commerce/README.md

     pages- pages of e commerce

-//2:43:11 time stop we are working on Collection page
+//2:46:48 time stop we are working product display page

 Learing new things